bastienwirtz/homer/docs/customservices.md

 ## Ping

 For Paperless you need an API-Key which you have to store at the item in the field `apikey`.

+## SpeedtestTracker

+For the SpeedtestTracker service you just need to define a entry with type `SpeedtestTracker`.